-The Agency Fund is used to account for assets held by the District as an agent for individuals, private organizations and other governments.
-The Agency Fund is custodial in nature, assets equal liabilities, and does not involve measurement of results of operations.
+The Custodial Fund is used to account for assets held by the District as an agent for individuals, private organizations and other governments.

 C. Measurement Focus and Basis of Accounting

 The government-wide, proprietary and fiduciary fund financial statements are reported using the economic resources measurement focus and the accrual basis of accounting.
 Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Property tax is recognized as revenue in the year for which it is levied.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements imposed by the provider have been satisfied.